simonyhong/Blip/README.md

 A Windows-based neural-recording and behavior-controlling experiment solution <br>
 Please read "Blip_Guide.pptx" to know how to install and operate.<br><br>
 In brief:<br>
-This software suite uses your Windows PC and a "NI-PCIe 6353" or similar board to collect realtime data from analog/digital signal sources, and interact with the experiment subject.
+This software suite uses your Windows PC and a "NI-PCIe 6353" or similar board to:<br> (1) collect realtime data from analog/digital signal sources<br> (2) interact with the experiment subject
+(3) online analyize signals and plots
+(4) guide the 3D position of the probe in 3D MRI (in case you use MRI)

 Changes:<br>